wyhitcs/team-letsencrypt/draftv1.md

 - [IdenTrust](https://www.identrust.com/) (Root certificate provider)

 Let us first explain the concept of root certificate providers.
-A certificate provider is a root certificate provider if and only if:
+Certificate provider is a root certificate provider if and only if:
 1) it can authorize other organizations to be the new certificate providers;
 2) it doesn’t need any other organizations to authorize it to be a certificate provider.
-For example, a certificate providers A can authorize organization B to be a new certificate provider.
+For example, certificate provider A can authorize organization B to be a new certificate provider.
 Later, B can authorize C to be a new certificate provider.
 A in our case is the root certificate provider.
 IdenTrust is a root certificate provider who authorizes Let’s Encrypt.